campl-ucalgary/campl/README.md

   - Remark: building codata records may need to be revisited... i.e., writing (D := a,b,c -> ... ) or (D := -> somefun) may both be accepted -- i.e., given records of higher order functions, we may either explictly write the lambda or directly write the function in as if it is partially applied (but we CANNOT partially apply a function in general).
 This needs more thought / investigation in general.
   - Test cases for higher order unfolds of codata need to be put in.

+- Kind checking (in the type checking phrase) needs to be revisited
+  - I would like to see a proper kind checking system in the future (checking the types of types!).
+We would have 4 kinds:
+    - ``=>" (concurrent arrow)
+    - ``->" (sequential arrow)
+    - ``+" (concurrent type?)
+    - ``*" (sequential type?)
+   And hopefully alllow higher kinded data being passed around.
+This is pretty much necassary to think about if we decide to add a type class system in the future...

 - Parsing / renaming / typechecking NEED a pretty printer for error messages..
 Certain error messages will cause the system to INFINITE LOOP because it stores the graph of data types (data, codata, protocol, coprotocol) and simply uses the show instance to print it which indeed has cycles within it.

 - Parsing needs revisting but is manageable for now...
   - In the future, I would like to remove the BNFC dependency..
-BNFC does not allow you to get the position of a token which is also a layout keyword.
+BNFC does not allow you to get the position of a token which is also a layout keyword (i.e., we cannot lex a token as both a ``position token" and a ``layout" word).
 In particular, when giving error messages with the keywords ``race" and ``plug", we cannot know the position of those commands because they are layout keywords.
 Possible alternatives include: writing the lex / happy file up, or using a monadic parser combinator library.
   - Although, I think the monadic parser combinator library option is the better option because there are keywords that are both a regular keyword and a layout keyword -- but choosing which kind of keyword it is cannot be known at lex time.
 For example ``=>" is normally not a layout keyword, but in the pressence of an unfold expression (as given in Prashant's thesis) it is.
 Currently, the work around is to use ``of" in place of ``=>" as the layout keyword.
   - Also, I would like to support both the syntax ``(D := a)" and ``(D := -> a)" when building records of codata in the future..
 Currently, only the latter is accepted because there are reduce/shift errors when dissambugating the commas in the patterns and commas between defining the destructors.
-This would be a fairly substantial change to the grammar (which a change to a monadic parser library would justify this!)
+This would be a fairly substantial change to the grammar (which a change to a monadic parser library would justify this change!)
+  - Note that defining your own operators is not allowed either!
+In the future, this should be changed...
+Although, I think we will be stuck to having tensor and par being builtin operators because they re-define brackets...

 - Adding ``let" expressions in ``do" blocks.
   - Note that we changed the grammar to allow a pattern to be present in a phrase like ``get a on channel", so if we write: